awlck/stellaris-stat-viewer/docs/userman/gettingstarted.rst

 Overview
 ========

-Stellaris Stat Viewer primarily consists of four tabs showing various statistics for your
+Stellaris Stat Viewer primarily consists of six tabs showing various statistics for your
-empire: the **Overview** simply lists the Military, Economy, and Technology power ratings for each empire.
+galaxy: the **Overview** simply lists the Military, Economy, and Technology power ratings for each empire.
 These are the numbers used by the game to produce the *Equivalent*, *Inferior*, etc. ratings on the Contacts screen.
 The **Fleets** tab shows how many ships of each type an empire posesses, together with the empire's total fleet power.